Take your children on a wildlife water safari this month!

 Help the children look for water near each wildlife sighting (on or under leaves, in puddles, in sidewalk cracks, etc.) to try to find where the animal might get the water it needs to live.
 Encourage children to draw or write the animal’s water source next to the animal.

-Back in the classroom, give the children the opportunity to describe their experiences and findings as fully as possible.
+Back in the classroom or at home, give the children the opportunity to describe their experiences and findings as fully as possible.
 Provide them with crayons to help further enhance their field notes.